Kofge1/Kofge-Clicker/README.md

 USDT0 - 0x5701793453c1d73a527af74f9b615717052c4738
 ```

+Please double-check the network before sending.
+Transfers sent through the wrong network may be lost.

 ## Important Note

 Use this tool only in apps, games and workflows where automation is allowed.
 Some games, apps and online services restrict auto clickers, macros or automated input.